 Stop 1: Teaism!

-Teaism has a special place in the RescueDish family because we believe it was the first restaurant in DC to actively promote the underutilized ingredients.
-The tea house's Trash-to-Treasure menu has been a mainstay for several years, and tour goers were lucky enough to sample the broccoli stem tots and pickled cabbage butts.
+Teaism has a special place in the RescueDish family because we believe it was the first restaurant in DC to actively promote dishes with underutilized ingredients.
+The tea house’s Trash-to-Treasure menu has been a mainstay for several years, and tour goers were lucky enough to sample the broccoli stem tots and pickled cabbage butts.

 Stop 2: Beefsteak!

 We were so thrilled to have a member of ThinkFoodGroup (helmed by famed chef and humanitarian Jose Andres) as part of our tour.
 Beefsteak, named for the tomato, not the meat, sells vegetarian bowls, salads, soups and burgers, with farmer-turned-restaurateur Bennett Hayes planning the menus.
 The fast casual restaurant also partners with Food Rescue US to make sure any food left over at the end of day is donated to people in need.
 Tour goers enjoyed a cozy “stems and peels” soup, made with broccoli, cauliflower, carrot and sweet potato peels in a butternut squash base from local soupery, Soupergirl.